A Middle-earth State of Mind

 Kids are a difficult variable in the “adventuring by vehicle” equation.
 Typically you throw two adults into a four-wheel drive with a paper map and a free weekend and you’ve got a sure recipe for a good time.
 Toss a kid or two in there and your math skills better be, well, let’s just say above average.

-More planning, less freedom, whining proportional to age, and bathroom breaks squared… not to mention the financials of the whole thing, the real world numbers that we all use real math to deal with.
-It’s an inverse relationship: more kids means less money, and nobody’s pretending that our shared hobby of exploring the world by internal combustion is cheap.
+More planning, less freedom, whining proportional to age, and bathroom breaks squared…not to mention the financials of the whole thing, the real world numbers that we all use real math to deal with.
+It’s an inverse relationship: more kids means less money, and nobody’s pretending that this hobby of exploring the world by internal combustion is cheap.

 A Middle-earth State of Mind